 Is driving an ‘activity’?
 It is when it’s one of the most picturesque road trips in the world!
 The scenery in this part of Alberta is so dramatic with rugged mountains, icy glaciers and frozen lakes flanking the highways.
 It’s hardly surprising to hear the Icefields Parkway (which links Lake Louise with Jasper) is often described as one of the world’s most beautiful car journeys!

 Driving in this region is really liberating as you’re able to park up and hop out to snap photos along the route too.
 In winter months, you may find it’s closed from time to time due to snowfall or avalanches, so always allow extra time.
 Also, if you’re exploring Alberta and tempted to explore parts that are away from the main highways, be sure to book winter tyres on your rental car.
 Conditions can be treacherous, especially when you’re not used to driving on snow and ice.

 There are lots of fab places to eat and drink, spanning every budget.
 The best food we ate was actually at the lodges we stayed at.
 If you’re looking for detailed info, check out my blog all about Top Restaurants Hotels And Bars In Alberta, Canada!

 Continuing your travels in Alberta, Canada?
-Clothing, prices and travel info for visiting Banff in Winter.
+Fing out the latest Clothing suggestions, prices and travel info for visiting Banff in Winter.